orionprotocol/sdk/docs/INTEGRATION.md

 ## 2. Signer accessing

-When your UI connected to wallet (through Metamask or Wallet Connect foe example), you should get access to signer.
+When your UI is connected to wallet (through Metamask or Wallet Connect for example), you should get access to signer.
 Signer is API's entity that allows to sign transactions.

-Currently for SDK required Ethers.js using.
+Currently the SDK requires using Ethers.js.
 Possibly in future we will add common signer interface.

 For example, you can access signer through Metamask: